aldobatta/Dark_cluster/README.md

 2) Once you get an email with details for your account download one of the different versions of the code.

-3) The latest is contained in the compressed file **FLASH4.5.tar.gz** which can be extracted in the terminal with:
+3) You'll get a file named **FLASH4.5.tar.gz** (or with a diferent version).
+Copy the file to folder where you want to extract it.
+If you want to upload it to the cluster use **scp** or **ftp**, and once in the cluster you can extract it with the command:

 **tar -xzvf FLASH4.5.tar.gz**

 4) This will create a folder named FLASH4.5 with all the relevants files inside (mostly fortran code).
+You may want to do this only in the cluster (if you're not interested in testing the code locally).